COVID-19 Well-being support for pupils

 COVID-19 Well-being support for pupils and families (including Bereavement Support)

-Providing additional emotional and pastoral support for pupils when they return to school
+Providing additional emotional and pastoral support for pupils

 Talking to children about coronavirus

-The Children’s Commissioner has created a children’s guide to coronavirus which aims to answer children’s questions about coronavirus, tell children how to stay safe and protect other people and how to help them make the best of their time at home.
+The Children’s Commissioner created a children’s guide to coronavirus which aims to answer children’s questions about coronavirus, tell children how to stay safe and protect other people and how to help them make the best of their time at home.

 Supporting pupils’ mental health